EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

  - **Extension**: class codes of this type indicate that one of the two models extends the intron chain of the other, without internal interruptions.
 The extension can be from either perspective - either the prediction extends the reference, or it is instead *contained* within the reference (so that switching perspectives, the reference would "extend" the prediction).
  - **Alternative splicing**: the two exon chains overlap but differ in significant ways.
  - **Intronic**: either the prediction is completely contained within the introns of the reference, or viceversa.
+ - **Overlap**: the two transcript models generically overlap on their exonic sequence.
  - **Fragment**: the prediction is a fragment of the reference, in most cases because they are on opposite strands.
  - **No overlap**: the prediction and the reference are near but do not directly overlap.